Valorant-Draft-Circuit/vdc-jsde/README.md

 ## Writing your first script
 ### Creating the file
 Let's say we want to generate a report on the subs we have in VDC.
-First, let's create a new file in `./src/` and call it `vdcSubs.js`.
+First, let's create a new file in `./src/` and call it `subs.js`.

 ### Adding  common require statements
 In that new file, let's copy the following lines of code.
-There's a high chance every script with use the `PrismaClient` if you do custom database calls, and to write to a file, the `fs` module is necessary.
-You can of coourse import additional modules like `@napi-rs/canvas` if you are working on generating images but for this example, we'll stick with what we have below.
+There's a high chance that every script will use the `PrismaClient` if you do custom database calls, and to write to a file, the `fs` module is necessary.
+You can of course import additional modules like `@napi-rs/canvas` if you are working on generating images but for this example, we'll stick with what we have below.

 ```js
 const { PrismaClient } = require(`@prisma/client`);